mongodb/docs/source/includes/serverless-features-not-supported.rst

 .. _atlas-serverless-limits-csp:

-{+Serverless-instances+} are in a preview release and do not currently support the
+{+Serverless-instances+} don't currently support the following
-|service| features listed below.
-If you require these capabilities, please use a
+|service| features.
+If you require the following capabilities, use a
 :doc:`{+dedicated-cluster+} </tutorial/create-new-cluster>`.

+{+Serverless-instances+} don't support some features even though they are a part of the :manual:`Stable API v1
+</reference/stable-api/#api-v1-commands>`.
+We note unsupported
+features that are a part of the :manual:`Stable API v1
+</reference/stable-api/#api-v1-commands>` inline.

 MongoDB plans to add support for more configurations and capabilities on {+serverless-instances+} over time.
 A checkmark below indicates that MongoDB plans to support the feature for {+serverless-instances+} in the future.

 Configurations
 --------------